schustischuster/evoGE/GOslim/Readme.md

 ### Expression intensity across functional groups

-Finally, the mean expression level of each gene across organs and species was calculated, and their distribution was visualized for each functional group (GO Slim).
+Finally, the mean expression level of each gene across organs and species was calculated, and their distribution was visualized for all GOslim categories that showed a significant different proportion of evolutionarily stable and variable genes.
+Expression values are log2-transformed Transcripts Per Million (TPM).

 * `plotGroupEx(sample_size, ...)`